Excellence in Scholarship and Learning

 The Red Sea is one of the world’s most important trade routes, a theater of power struggle among local, regional and global powers.
 Military and political developments continue to impact on the geostrategic landscape of the region in the context of its trade thoroughfare for Europe, China, Japan and India; freedom of navigation is a strategic interest for Egypt, and essential for Israel’s economic ties with Asia.

-In 2016 Egypt ceded Saudi Arabia the Tiran and Sanafir Islands, the narrow sea passages between the Sinai and Arabian peninsulas, giving control of the entire length of the Red Sea.
-This, and other perceived positive geostrategic developments, have to be offset by the “nuclearization” of the Red Sea basin (directed in part by Russian foreign policy) and the dangers of multiple country military deployments in the hubs of radical Islam and terrorism potential.
+The last year (2018) introduced some positive new geostrategic developments to the war-torn region of the Red Sea.
+The peaceful resolution of the long conflict between Ethiopia and Eritrea, followed by reconciliation between Eritrea and Djibouti, and Eritrea and Somalia, will have a stabilizing impact across the region.
+These, and other perceived positive geostrategic developments have to be offset by the dangers of multiple country military deployments in the region, the “nuclearization” of the Red Sea basin (directed in part by Russian foreign policy), and hubs of radical Islam and terrorism.
 A stable future for the region cannot be taken for granted.
 And as alliances shift and change, so will Israel’s foreign policy and strategic partnerships have to adjust.

 |Hardback Price:||£65.00 / $79.95|